 Trade agreements have allowed Taiwanese technology firms to expand massively, investing billions of dollars in the mainland.

-However, Mr Ma is unpopular and analysts say his governing Kuomintang party is likely to lose local elections later this year.'Universal value'
+However, Mr Ma is unpopular and analysts say his governing Kuomintang party is likely to lose local elections later this year.

 The talks are the first formal government-to-government dialogue since the 1949 split.